 What are the treatment options for each migraine attack?

 The treatment options are the same as for any other migraine attack (episode).
-That is, options include: painkillers, anti-inflammatory painkillers, antisickness medicines, and triptan medicines.
-See separate leaflet called Medicines to Treat Migraine Attacks for details.
+Options include: painkillers, anti-inflammatory painkillers, antisickness medicines and triptan medicines.
+See separate leaflet called Medicines to Treat Migraine Attacks.

-Some women have severe menstrual migraine attacks (episodes), and treating each attack does not work so well.
+Some women have severe menstrual migraine attacks (episodes), and some of those women find that treating each attack when it comes is not very satisfactory.
 In this situation, you may wish to consider a treatment that aims to prevent the migraine attacks.
-Your doctor may suggest one of the following.
-But bear in mind, treatment may not completely prevent all the migraine attacks.
-The migraine attacks may become less frequent and less severe.
-It may be useful to continue with a migraine diary to compare before and after treatment.
-It is usual to try any treatment for three periods to judge how well it is working.
+Migraine prevention treatments do not completely prevent all migraine attacks but they can make them less frequent and less severe.
+It may be useful to continue your migraine diary to compare before and after treatment.

 These include mefenamic acid, naproxen, ibuprofen and diclofenac.
 These are painkillers which can be used to treat each migraine attack once it occurs.
-However, an option is to take a short course of one of these medicines each period to try to prevent (pre-empt) a migraine attack.
-That is, to take the medicine for a few days whether or not a migraine has occurred, in order to prevent an attack.
-You can start taking the tablets as soon as the period starts, or even start a few days prior to an expected period.
-Take them until the last day of bleeding.
-A short course of an anti-inflammatory painkiller is also used to treat period pain and heavy periods.
-Therefore, this may be a particularly good option if you also have one of these other common problems.
+However, one option is to take a short course of one of these medicines for a few days each time you have a period, even if you don't have a migraine, in order to prevent an attack.
+You can start taking the tablets a few days prior to an expected period, or when the period starts, and take them until the last day of bleeding.
+(Anti-inflammatory painkillers are also used to treat period pain and heavy periods.
+Therefore, this may be a particularly good option if you also have painful or heavy periods.)

 Some people cannot take anti-inflammatory painkillers - for example, people with a duodenal ulcer, and some people with asthma.
 Side-effects are uncommon if you take an anti-inflammatory painkiller for just a few days at a time, during each period.
 However, read the leaflet that comes with the tablets for a full list of possible cautions and side-effects.

-- If ovulation is prevented then there is no drop in the oestrogen level to trigger a migraine attack.
+Progestogen-based contraceptives to prevent ovulation (if ovulation is prevented then your hormone cycle is altered and becomes more level, with no drop in the oestrogen level to trigger a migraine attack).

-- These include desogestrel (a progestogen-only contraceptive pill - trade name of Cerazette®), the contraceptive implant (Nexplanon®), or the contraceptive injection.
+- These include desogestrel (a progestogen-only pill (POP) - Cerazette®), the contraceptive implant (Nexplanon®), or the contraceptive injection.

 - Most women with migraine at any age can use progestogen-based contraceptives - even if they have migraine attacks with aura.

-- The only time they would not be advised to is if they only started to develop migraine attacks with aura after starting to take one of these types of contraceptive.
+- The only time you would not be advised to use progestogen-based contraception is if you started to develop migraine attacks with aura only after starting to take one of these types of contraceptive.

-- Changing to a pill with less progestogen (if you take one with a high dose).
+- Changing to a COC pill with less progestogen.
 Migraine attacks during the pill-free interval seem to occur less often in women who take a pill with a lower dose of progestogen.

-- Tri-cycling.
-This means taking the pill continuously for three packets (nine weeks) without any breaks, followed by a seven-day pill-free interval.
-This keeps the level of oestrogen constant whilst you take the three packets.
-By doing this you will have fewer withdrawal bleeds per year, and therefore fewer migraine attacks.
-Note: you can only do this with pill types that have a constant dose of progestogen for each dose.
-These are the commonly used types, but check with your doctor or nurse if you are unsure.
+- By doing this you have fewer withdrawal bleeds and, therefore, fewer migraine attacks.
+It is OK to have only one withdrawal bleed every three packets.
+Note: you can only do this with pill types that have the same dose of progestogen for each dose.
+These are the commonly used types; however, check with your doctor or nurse if you are unsure.

-- Oestrogen supplements can be used during the seven-day pill-free or patch-free interval (as described earlier).
+- Using oestrogen supplements during the seven-day pill-free, ring-free or patch-free interval.

 - A change to a different method of contraception.